-Effective leadership typically involves the ability to stay calm, build trust and maintain a positive attitude.
+Being an effective manager and/or leader typically involves the ability to stay calm, build trust and maintain a positive attitude.
 But there are several leadership styles, and the one adopted by Jobs - quirky but also ruthless at times - suited the company he ran in that particular industry at that particular time.

 Just as we should be wary of seeing it as innate, so we should be mindful of the particular contexts in which these qualities operate.
 Winston Churchill was a great leader during wartime, but how many of us can describe the achievements of his second premiership during peacetime (1951-55)?
 Churchill said of his domestic political opponent, the mild-mannered Clement Attlee, that he had ‘a lot to be modest about’ - yet Attlee was the man for the moment.

 That moment was the immediate aftermath of the Second World War.
 A population expected to show its appreciation to Churchill swept Attlee to power with a landslide victory for the Labour Party, under its slogan ‘AND NOW - WIN THE PEACE’.
 It was a case of different ways for different days.

 Well, somebody has to make them.
 And though we expect leaders to be decisive, it needn’t always be leaders making the decisions: good decision-makers know when to delegate - not to avoid taking responsibility, but to empower others to shape events too.
 A good manager or leader will stand by his or her decisions and be accountable for them.